 Hoover Dam and Las Vegas, NV

-Las Vegas, NV...along with touring the Hoover Dam at the Arizona/Nevada state line...can make for an interesting side trip from Interstate 40.
-Travelers heading on to Southern California don't even need to return to I-40; they'll catch I-15 south from the center of Las Vegas.
+Driving to Las Vegas, NV…along with touring the Hoover Dam at the Arizona/Nevada state line…can make for an interesting side trip from Interstate 40.
+Travelers heading on to Southern California don’t even need to return to I-40 at Kingman.
+Instead, they may reach Los Angeles by taking I-15 south from Las Vegas.

 US 93 going northwest to Las Vegas has few services.
 There are a very few small gas stations along the way, but for the best prices and restrooms, it makes sense to fill up in Kingman…and grab a meal or a snack, as well.
 Before leaving Kingman, you may wish to view the interesting Route 66 museum there (which is just south of the interstate…also at Exit 48.)

 Will you be visiting Hoover Dam?
 Viewing Lake Mead from roadside observation areas and passing by the dam structures is available 24 hours.
-There is also a good visitor's center that's open from 9 am to 5 pm.
-You can see pictures of Hoover Dam, the visitor's center and the tour on our Las Vegas Activities page, if you'd like.
+There is also a good visitor’s center that’s open from 9 am to 5 pm.
+To get current info about taking a tour of the facilities—which is very popular, by the way—here’s a link to the Hoover Dam website.
+Also, you can see our pictures of Hoover Dam, the visitor’s center and high points of the tour on our Las Vegas Activities page, if you’d like.